 Paper Titles & Participant Bios

-Madeline Burghardt, Assistant Professor, Disability Studies, University of Western Ontario
+Madeline Burghardt, Assistant Professor, Disability Studies, King’s University College at Western University

 “Uncovering stories of ‘difference’: Complicating popular understandings of Canadian nation-building”